Jtachan/coding_roadmap/CPP/Beginner/03. Conditional statements/README.md

 }
 ```

-These blocks can be placed sequentially, definining different blocks of code for different conditions:
+These blocks can be placed sequentially, defining different blocks of code for different conditions:

 ```cpp
 if (condition_a) {